For 40 years, the Cold War dominated the world stage

 , from monuments to mental-mapping

-- Most comprehensive overview of GDR visual and material culture to date.
+- A smaller, more accessible version of our XL-sized volume, the most comprehensive overview of GDR visual and material culture to date.

 - Several dozen images of everyday life and public events from the most famous GDR photographers.

 - Special two-language edition featuring texts both in English and German.

 From November 18, 2017, visit the Wende Musem at its expanded campus

 , a site originally created in preparation for World War III but re-designed by Michael Boyd, Christian Kienapfel, and Benedikt Taschen

 to welcome its 100,000+ collection of artifacts.